David A. Adler

 “For me writing is a process.
 I begin with story idea, with the main characters, and the setting.
 I struggle most with the “voice,” – how I will tell the story.
 For me writing involves constant revisions.
 It’s so much easier, I think, not to try and get the story just right in the first draft, to leave that for the second and third drafts.
 My best stories have been rewritten scores of times. ”

-In 1973 he married Renee Hamada, a psychologist, and in 1977 their first child, Michael was born.
+In 1973 he married Renee Hamada, a psychologist, and in 1977 their first child was born.
 By that time David had written several books.
-He was granted a child-care leave from teaching and while Renee continued her work, David stayed home, took care of Michael, and wrote in earnest.
+He was granted a child-care leave from teaching and while Renee continued her work, David stayed home, took care of their son and wrote in earnest.
 It was during his first year on leave that he wrote CAM JANSEN AND THE MYSTERY OF THE STOLEN DIAMONDS.
 David's ANDY RUSSELL series was inspired by another family member and the many adventures the family had with his enthisiasm and his pets.

 FREQUENTLY ASKED QUESTIONS: